adamnew123456/task-burrito/README.md

 export formats:

 - A **calendar** view which shows tasks according to the dates when they're due.

-- A **dependency** view which shows a directed graph of tasks connected by dependencies.
-Requires graphviz.

 - A **simple** view which renders the file to HTML and adds a table of contents